 The Vancouver Island Leadership Conference (VILC) hosts post-secondary students across British Columbia for an event of keynotes and strength building workshops to inspire future leaders.
-The theme for this year’s conference is ‘Leading the Future Together’ which will work to engage delegates to build a connection with others, self, culture, and earth through keynotes, connection speakers, and excursions.
+The theme for this year’s conference is ‘Leaders of Change’ which will work to engage delegates to build a connection with inclusion, integrity, and innovation through keynotes, speakers, and excursions.

-This year the VILC 2022 Organizing Committee has 150 seats available at a value of $100 per participant.
-Be sure to register today, secure your seat at the conference and participate to win tuition awards (total value of $1000).
-Limited sponsored seats are available at a first come first serve basis.
+This year the VILC 2023 Organizing Committee has 125 seats available at a value of $125 per participant.
+Be sure to register as soon as possible to secure your seat at the conference.
+Limited sponsored seats are available on a first come first serve basis.

 6:00pm - 9:00pm

 9:00am - 10:00pm